TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/quickstart.md

 - **Template Documentation**: `.kittify/templates/README.md`
 - **Team Guidelines**: `docs/constitutional-development.md`

-For issues and feature requests, contact the TeamReel development team or create an issue in the project repository.
+For issues and feature requests, contact the project development team or create an issue in the project repository.